schober-ch/calc2booktab/README.md

 Why so many functions?
 -----------------
-So with this script, you can set 2 shortkeys, for example F3 and F4 (usually not assigned yet) for basic and dcolumn-function.
+With this script, you can set 2 shortkeys, for example F3 and F4 (usually not assigned yet) for basic and dcolumn-function.
 Hit it, get your code.

 As an alternative, you can add a button to your toolbar to start the macro.